gstolarov/pdf-form/README.md

 To run conversion process, run the utility, select PDF file and click on PDF->SVG button.
 If everything is OK, in the same folder as PDF file, it will create ${fileName}_PageXXX.svg files.

 ## HTML presentation
 The second project is **Web**.
-All the logic is in the **index.html** file.
+All the logic is in the **[index.html](https://gstolarov.github.io/pdf-form/Web/index.html)** file.
+Please keep in mind that this is only concept project and your implementation may vary based on the framework you use.
 The only 2 dependencies are the bootstrap to quickly draw tab control and jQuery.
 Both are included from CDN.

 #### CSS classes:
 First let's define couple of CSS classes: